Geraldton Airport

 Geraldton Airport (IATA: GET, ICAO: YGEL) is an airport located 6 NM east of Geraldton, Western Australia, in Moonyoonooka along the Geraldton – Mount Magnet Road.

-On average, from 2013 to 2017, more than 120,000 passengers used the airport annually.
+During 2020–2022, on average 65,861 passengers used the airport annually, down from 110,630 for the 3 years prior (2017–2019), a drop attributable to the COVID-19 pandemic.

 Background

-Geraldton Airport is the general aviation and regular passenger transport airport for the City of Greater Geraldton and it meets varying transport, industrial and commercial interests across the Mid West region.
+Geraldton Airport is the general aviation and regular passenger transport airport for the City of Greater Geraldton and surrounding area, meeting varying transport, industrial and commercial interests across the Mid West region.

 Geraldton Airport is the main regional base for aircraft charter operations, flight training, private flying, aerial and agricultural work and aircraft maintenance in the Mid West region.

 The closest significant aerodromes are Mullewa, 100 km to the east or Kalbarri 100 km to the north and for larger jet operations Perth Airport, 370 km to the south.